 E. Copies of extracts from payroll documents that show periods of military service.

-The City of Boise does not deny or delay reemployment or attempt to avoid reemployment obligations by demanding documentation from returning service members that does not exist or is not readily available at the time of reemployment.
+The city does not deny or delay reemployment or attempt to avoid reemployment obligations by demanding documentation from returning service members that does not exist or is not readily available at the time of reemployment.

 VI.
 RE-EMPLOYMENT PRIORITIES

-After satisfying the reinstatement application procedures, employees will be reinstated to employment with the City of Boise according to the following military service time frames:
+After satisfying the reinstatement application procedures, employees will be reinstated to employment with the city according to the following military service time frames:

-If the City of Boise must reinstate two employees to the same position, the employee who left the position first has priority for the position.
-The other employee is reinstated by the City to a job of similar status and pay.
+If the city must reinstate two employees to the same position, the employee who left the position first has priority for the position.
+The other employee is reinstated by the city to a job of similar status and pay.

 VII.
 MILITARY ACTIVATION PROGRAM (MAP)

-Although not required by law, an extension of benefits and pay differential will be provided to eligible employees who have completed one year of employment with Boise City.
-For any activation period exceeding thirty (30) days that is not designated as training leave, an employee who is involuntarily called to active service by the United States Government will receive the following considerations for a period not to exceed one year from date of activation:
+Although not required by law, an extension of benefits and pay differential will be provided to eligible employees who have completed one year of employment with the city.
+For any activation period exceeding thirty (30) days that is not for training [see section IX], an employee who is involuntarily called to active service by the United States Government will receive the following considerations for a period not to exceed one year from date of activation:

 B. An employee may use any and all hours of accrued leave including sick leave, in increments necessary to maintain current voluntary deductions, including but not limited to health, Life, LTD, 457, etc.

-C. The City of Boise will continue to subsidize an employee's group health/dental care benefits for the first 30 days of active service.
+C. The city will continue to subsidize an employee's group health/dental care benefits for the first 30 days of active service.
 Employees who are on military leave for 31 days or longer are eligible for health benefit coverage from the military.
-For employees with family coverage, the City will continue health/dental care coverage for eligible dependents during the active duty period including payroll periods without pay.
-Employees with employee-only coverage may voluntarily discontinue coverage after the first 30 days of active duty, or the City will discontinue coverage automatically after all leave accruals have been exhausted.
+For employees with family coverage, the city will continue health/dental care coverage for eligible dependents during the active-duty period including payroll periods without pay.
+Employees with employee-only coverage may voluntarily discontinue coverage after the first 30 days of active duty, or the city will discontinue coverage automatically after all leave accruals have been exhausted.
 If coverage is discontinued, employees can elect to purchase up to 24 months of continued coverage in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA) 38 U.S.C. § 4301.

-D. To provide continuous support to activated reservists and their family members, questions regarding benefits, compensation and other needs should be directed to Human Resources who will attempt to answer questions and/or direct calls to the appropriate person.
+To provide continuous support to activated Reservists and their family members, questions regarding benefits, compensation and other needs should be directed to HR.

 VIII.
 BENEFITS CONTINUATION

-Benefits, excluding wages for work performed, are restored to employees who are reemployed with the City of Boise after military leave just as they would have had by remaining continuously employed.
-Employees returning from military leave do not receive benefits beyond what they would have had if they had remained continuously employed.
+Benefits, excluding wages for work performed, are restored to employees who are reemployed with the city after military activation.
+Employees returning from military activation do not receive benefits beyond what they would have had if they had not been part of a military activation.

-Note: Except for wages or salary for work performed, seniority and other rights and benefits determined by seniority for contract employees under a collective labor agreement are restored to employees who are reemployed with the City of Boise after military leave as employees would have had by remaining continuously employed.
-They do not receive benefits beyond what they would have had if they had remained continuously employed.
+Note: Except for wages or salary for work performed, seniority and other rights and benefits determined by seniority for contract employees under a collective labor agreement are restored to employees who are reemployed with the city after military activation.
+They do not receive benefits beyond what they would have had if they had not been part of a military activation.

-If an employee provides written notice to City of Boise of their intent not to return to their job after military service, they may forfeit benefits ordinarily given to other employees on similar leaves of absence.
+If an employee provides written notice to the city of their intent not to return to their job after military service, they may forfeit benefits ordinarily given to other employees on similar leaves of absence.

 A. Use accrued compensatory time for regularly scheduled hours; or

-B. Use annual leave for regularly scheduled hours; or
+B. Use accrued vacation leave for regularly scheduled hours; or

 Employees also have the option of interspersing their accrued vacation and/or comp time with military training leave.
 Firefighters may also use trades and Kelly days.

-The employee shall notify his or her supervisor as soon as he or she is aware of the training schedule and advise the supervisor of any conflicts with his or her work schedule.
+Employees shall notify their supervisor as soon as they are aware of their training schedule and notify the supervisor of any conflicts with their work schedule.